goto-eof/basic_brutus/README.md

 ## Comparison

-I used the same dictionary file on three different notebooks connected to the mains (energy saving off).
+I used the same dictionary file on three different notebooks with energy saving off.

 ```
 1. MacOS       -  M1 Pro                -  8 threads   ->  43.34s